MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

   `this.correctDescription`

 When a Player solves the Puzzle, they will receive a parsed version of this string.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.
 If a Puzzle has multiple solutions, it can be beneficial to make this vary based on the outcome the Player receives using if conditionals.
 It should be noted that solutions are all strings, even if they're numbers.
 Therefore, solutions in if conditionals should be surrounded with single quote characters (`'`).